 In his third year of medical school, when he looked at those figures, Lensing began to wonder, What would it be like if we could match healthcare professionals with the hospitals that needed them?

 After all, we’re living in the age of the gig economy, he thought.
-In nearly every sector we’re seeing labour markets skew to short-term contracts or freelance work rather than salaried positions.
+In nearly every sector we’re seeing labor markets skew to short-term contracts or freelance work rather than salaried positions.

 What if we could do that with the healthcare system?